2009-2037 Stainsbury Ave rezoning application

 The booklet says the development has a 47% family unit target.
 There are no licensed full time daycare options in the area for infants and toddlers.
 The only option for 3-5 year olds is CEFA, which is expensive even for middle income earners.
 There are a lot of part time preschool spots, but that doesn't help the majority of families who need full time care and care for infants and toddlers.
 What is the City's plan to provide safe and affordable daycare spots to these families and the families already living the area?

-JenniferAF asked about 2 years ago
+JenniferAF asked almost 3 years ago

 Despite historical underinvestment and support for childcare from senior government, the City of Vancouver has been a leader in childcare for nearly 40 years.
 Significant and ongoing efforts are underway to create opportunities with senior governments, the public sector, and non-profit partners to open up new space potential.
 It is anticipated that a more rapid increase in the number of childcare spaces and greater affordability can (and will) be realized through the recently announced senior government commitments and as childcare is more routinely recognized as critical infrastructure.